-We conducted independent point counts once a day at known haul-out locations and in the three tailraces of BON using field glasses.
-The point count includes the mouth of Tanner Creek which is just downstream of BON.
-This area is included because it is a known location of pinniped predation on adult salmonids.
-Counts were conducted in a short period of time (i.e. < 20 min.) to ensure animals in transit between locations are not counted twice.
-Point counts are conducted during morning or evening civil twilight when most pinnipeds are hauled out.
+We conducted independent point counts once per day in the three tailraces of BON and at known haul-out locations using field glasses.
+The point count includes the mouth of Tanner Creek, a tributary often utilized for spawning just downstream of BON that is a known location of pinniped predation on adult salmonids.
+Counts were conducted in a short period of time (e.g. ≤ 20 minutes) to reduce the possibility of counting animals transiting between locations more than once.
+Point counts were conducted during morning or evening civil twilight when most pinnipeds are hauled out to ensure a more accurate count.
 We derived a daily maximum pinniped abundance by summing the individual count data at each location and for each species.
-Linear interpolation was used for days that counts were not taken (i.e. weekends and holidays).
-In doing so, we present the maximum number of animals observed at the dam on each day irrespective of time of day.
+Linear interpolation was used for days that counts were not taken (i.e. weekends and holidays), and in doing so, we present the maximum number of animals observed at the dam on each day irrespective of time of day.
 As management requirements have changed, we did not attempt to describe the residency or recruitment metrics for each species of sea lion.
 For more specifics regarding methodological assumptions and techniques see Appendix 1.